koshevy/gulp-twig-php/README.md

 ### Purpose to use

-The *Twig* is a good challenger to be the mainstream of templating, that can be common for NodeJS and PHP-based engines of HTML-based views development.
+The *Twig* is a good challenger to be the mainstream of templating, that can be common for *NodeJS* and *PHP-based* engines of HTML-based views development.

 ### Why not Twig-JS and same?

-Same projects are just imitators, that try copy established product, but prospects of this copy are vague.
+Same projects are just imitators, that's try to copy established product, but prospects of this copies are vague.
 All attempts to catch up original seems like Sisyphean Stone lifting, ***and you can't rely on same tools in you projects***.

 Particularly, *node-js* refer us to original *Twig* documentation,